digitalicagroup/slack-bot/README.md

 $ php composer.phar update
 ```

+## Feedback

+Feel free to reach us at: contact at digitalicagroup dot com .

 ## About Digitalica

 We are a small firm focusing on mobile apps development (iOS, Android) and we are passionate about new technologies and ways that helps us work better.